netarch/neo/README.md

 installed.

 ## Build and install Neo
+To build Neo(excluding the tests), run:
 ```sh
 cd neo
 ./scripts/configure.sh
 ./scripts/build.sh
 ```
 The executable will be at `build/neo`.

+If you want to build unit tests together with the debug info, replace `./scripts/configure.sh` with `./scripts/configure.sh -t -d`.

-Optionally you can install Neo to system paths if desired.
+After building Neo, you can install Neo to system paths if desired, with the following command.

 ```sh
 sudo DESTDIR=/ ./scripts/install.sh --prefix /usr